lauframo/data_structure_challenges/README.md

 ## Release 0

 For this challenge, you have been given an implementation of a fixed-size array in the file [fixed_array.rb](fixed_array.rb).
 To complete this challenge, you should implement your own adjustable-size array in the [array_list.rb](array_list.rb) file.
 You must build this ArrayList class using an instance or instances of FixedArray under the hood.
+You may not use standard Ruby arrays at all.

 ## Release 1